Ignacio Comonfort: Ley Juárez

-Resignation
+Assumption of the Presidency

 Alvarez seriously considered stepping down from the presidency and handing it over to Comonfort, but the latter's enemies urged Alvarez to stay in office.
-On 4 December, Alvarez summoned a meeting of the most prominent members of the liberal party for advice on how to proceed.
-He wavered on the matter and on the following day accepted the resignation of his entire ministry and summoned Luis de la Rosa to organize another.
-The portfolios would remain empty for the rest of Alvarez' presidency.
+On 4 December, Alvarez summoned a meeting of the most prominent members of the Liberal party for advice on how to proceed.
+He wavered on the matter and the following day accepted the resignation of his entire ministry and summoned Luis de la Rosa to organize another.
+The portfolios would remain empty for the rest of Alvarez's presidency.

 In Guanajuato, Manuel Doblado pronounced against the government of Juan Alvarez on 6 December, holding up the moderate Ignacio Comonfort as the new president.
 His proclamation accused Alvarez of attacking religion, the one thing that bound Mexicans together.
-This proved redundant, as before news of the revolt even reached the capital, the elderly President Alvarez, who was not enjoying administrative tasks or the climate of Mexico City, decided to step down, and announced this on 8 December.
-Alvarez met with Comonfort and officially transferred the presidency to him on 11 December at four o clock in the afternoon.
+This proved redundant, as before news of the revolt even reached the capital, the elderly President Alvarez, who was not enjoying administrative tasks or the climate of Mexico City, decided to step down and announced this on 8 December.
+Alvarez met with Comonfort and officially transferred the presidency to him on 11 December at four o'clock in the afternoon.

 Presidency

 Comonfort appointed his cabinet two days after he assumed the presidency.
 Luis de la Rosa was made Minister of Relations, Ezequiel Montes was made Minister of Justice and Ecclesiastical Affairs, Manuel Siliceo was made Minister of Development, Jose Maria Lafragua was made Minister of Interior Relations, Manuel Payno was made Minister of the Treasury, and Jose Yanez was made Minister of War and Marine.

-The ministers outlined their program, which was to avoid any dismemberment of the national territory, as Santa Anna had engaged in with the Gadsen Purchase, avoid of civil war, use force only as a last resort, and convoke a constitutional congress at once to frame the constitution, and in the meantime publish an organic statute as a provisional constitution.
-The government set out to dismantle the remainders of Santa Anna's dictatorship.
-On 9 January 1856, a decree was passed to hold Santa Anna, his ministers, governors and other subordinates responsible for their to the nation and to individuals for their illegal acts.
+The ministers outlined their program, which was to avoid any dismemberment of the national territory, as Santa Anna had engaged in with the Gadsden Purchase, avoid civil war, use force only as a last resort, and convoke a constitutional congress at once to frame the constitution, and in the meantime publish an organic statute as a provisional constitution.
+The government set out to dismantle the remainder of Santa Anna's dictatorship.
+On 9 January 1856, a decree was passed to hold Santa Anna, his ministers, governors and other subordinates responsible for their to the nation and individuals for their illegal acts.
 Their estates were seized and placed at the disposal of the supreme court to meet damages.
 The ministry also promised legislation on personal rights, the press, police, the national guard and a moderate approach towards ecclesiastical affairs.
 Economic measures included opening ports to commerce, opening facilities for commerce, manufacturing, and mining, as well as for education.
 Foreigners were allowed to own real estate under certain conditions.